-Since the cessation of conscription in 1992, the Reserve has become short of leaders at the junior officer level who will eventually develop into the senior commanders of the future.
-This shortfall downgrades Defence efficiency and impedes transformation in the SANDF.
+Since the conscription ended in 1992 the Reserve Force has needed leaders at the junior officer level.
+They should eventually develop into the senior commanders of the future.
+The shortage lowers SA National Defence Force (SANDF) efficiency and also hinders transformation.

-A tried and proven source of such leadership lies in the student bodies of universities and other tertiary institutions – as has been recognised and successfully utilised for over a century in many countries.
-The leadership and management training given to such potential officers is applicable to both the military and civilian sectors, and provides an additional dimension of personal development to the part-time volunteer soldier, which may contribute materially to further achievement and success on the student’s chosen career path, both civilian and military.
+A tried and proven source of leadership lies in the student bodies of universities and other tertiary institutions – as has long been recognised and successfully used in many countries.
+Leadership training given to potential officers is relevant both to their military and civilian lives and provides additional personal development to the part-time volunteer soldier.
+This training may contribute greatly to further achievement and success in the student’s chosen careers, civilian and military.

-The SANDF is introducing the University Reserve Training Programme (URTP) to source such junior leaders from the “best and the brightest” of the undergraduate and postgraduate student bodies.
-The URTP provides a challenging programme of military training along with leadership and other complementary social, cultural and physical training.
-The goal of a URTP recruit is to become simultaneously a fighter in wartime, a leader of character, and a member of a profession and a servant of the nation.
-This will enable the holder to confront future challenges, both civilian and military, with inspiration and motivation.
+The SANDF has introduced the University Reserve Training Programme (URTP) to recruit junior leaders from the “best and the brightest” of the undergraduate and postgraduate student bodies.
+The URTP provides a challenging programme of military training combined with leadership and other complementary social, cultural and physical training.
+The goal of URTP training is to produce a fighter in wartime, a leader of strong character, with a professional attitude and prepared to serve the nation.
+These characteristics should develop the military leader to face the future with inspiration and motivation.